-This project to be continued into FY21.
+This project to be continued into FY23.

-FY 2021 Consultant Supported Activity
+FY 2023 Consultant Supported Activity

-Eight studies will be conducted by consultants engaged by the Region.
+Sixteen studies and activities will be conducted by consultants engaged by the Region.
 All consultant work will be undertaken in a manner consistent with the National Environmental Policy Act (NEPA).
 Any studies undertaken by the Region that impact state transportation systems or highways will identify the role and/or assistance expected from CTDOT, including resources and outcome.
-It is the goal of the Region to accomplish these studies within FY21 unless noted otherwise.